Mathias Rust: Aftermath

 Rust's trial began in Moscow on 2 September 1987.
 He was sentenced to four years in a general-regime labour camp for hooliganism, for disregard of aviation laws, and for breaching the Soviet border.
 He was never transferred to a labour camp, and instead served his time at the high security Lefortovo temporary detention facility in Moscow.
 Two months later, Reagan and Gorbachev agreed to sign a treaty to eliminate intermediate-range nuclear weapons in Europe, and the Supreme Soviet ordered Rust to be released in August 1988 as a goodwill gesture to the West.

-Rust's return to Germany on 3 August 1988 was accompanied by huge media attention, but he did not talk to the assembled journalists; his family had sold the exclusive rights to the story to the German magazine Stern for 100,000 DM.
+Rust's return to Germany on 3 August 1988 was accompanied by huge media attention, but he did not talk to the journalists assembled; his family had sold the exclusive rights to the story to the German magazine Stern for 100,000 DM.
 He reported that he had been treated well in the Soviet prison.
 Journalists described him as "psychologically unstable and unworldly in a dangerous manner".

 William E. Odom, former director of the U.S. National Security Agency and author of The Collapse of the Soviet Military, says that Rust's flight irreparably damaged the reputation of the Soviet military.
 This enabled Gorbachev to remove many of the strongest opponents to his reforms.
-Minister of Defence Sergei Sokolov and the head of the Soviet Air Defence Forces Alexander Koldunov were dismissed along with hundreds of other officers.
+Minister of Defence Sergei Sokolov and the commander of the Soviet Air Defence Forces Alexander Koldunov were dismissed along with hundreds of other officers.
 This was the biggest turnover in the Soviet military since Stalin's purges 50 years earlier.

 Rust's rented Reims Cessna F172P (serial #F17202087), registered D-ECJB, was sold to Japan where it was exhibited for several years.
-In 2008 it was returned to Germany and was placed in the Deutsches Technikmuseum in Berlin.
+In 2008 it was returned to Germany and was placed in the German Museum of Technology in Berlin.

-Because Rust's flight seemed like a blow to the authority of the Soviet regime, it was the source of numerous jokes and urban legends.
-For a while after the incident, Red Square was jokingly referred to by Muscovites as Sheremetyevo-3 (Sheremetyevo-1 and -2 being the two terminals at Moscow's international airport).
+Because Rust's flight seemed harmful to the authority of the Soviet regime, it was the source of numerous jokes and legends.
+For a while after the incident, Red Square was referred to jokingly by some Muscovites as Sheremetyevo-3 (Sheremetyevo-1 and -2 being the two terminals at Moscow's international airport).
 At the end of 1987, the police radio code used by law enforcement officers in Moscow was allegedly updated to include a code for an aircraft landing.

-In Estonia at Saka Manor Park there is a monument dedicated to Rust's flight.
+At Saka Manor Park in Estonia, there is a monument dedicated to Rust's flight.